tpe-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/project-setup.md

 ```bash
 docker-compose up -d
 ```

+> **t02**
+> The frontend supports hot-reloading, so you can make changes to the code and see the changes reflected in the browser.
+However, the backend does not support hot-reloading.
+If you make changes to the backend code, you will need to restart the `dashboard-be` container.

 > **i04**
 > From now on, if you would like to reinitiate the databases, please follow the steps below: